damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/developer-advocacy/index.md

 Speaking at events is an important facet of developer outreach.
 Guidelines for what to do at events can be found [here](/handbook/marketing/developer-relations/developer-advocacy/events), while guidelines for public speaking can be found [here](/handbook/marketing/developer-relations/developer-advocacy/events/public-speaking).

-## Social Media
+## Social Media and online community interaction

-Advocates follow these [social media guidelines](/handbook/marketing/developer-relations/developer-marketing/social-media/) when posting as GitLab.
-When posting as themselves, there are [additional guidelines](/handbook/marketing/developer-relations/developer-advocacy/social-media) to consider.
+Advocates follow these [guidelines](/handbook/marketing/developer-relations/developer-advocacy/social-media) when posting as GitLab.

 ## Blogging and Podcasting